 SCOPE: To be provided by authors: Talent lifting the skin and pulling it around the telencephalon.

-Alternatively, start at the initial incision in the hindbrain and pull the skin first laterally [1] and then ventrally and anteriorly, taking great care not to scratch the lateral edges of the tectum.
-Remove any remaining tissue with forceps [2].
-Unpin the larva [3] and transfer to PBS in a 1.5-milliliter microfuge tube [4].
+Remove any remaining tissue with forceps [1].
+Unpin the larva [2] and transfer to PBS in a 1.5-milliliter microfuge tube [3].

-SCOPE: To be provided by authors: Talent making an incision in the hindbrain and pulling the skin laterally.

 SCOPE: To be provided by authors: Talent pulling the skin ventrally and anteriorly.

 SCOPE: To be provided by authors: Talent unpinning the larva.